akleszcz/web-dev-fun/section_2_js_functions_and_classes/js_functions_parameters.md

   > console.log(add(1, 1)); // 2
   > console.log(add(1)); // 6
   > ```
   > (...)
-Keep in mind that `getValue()` is called only when `add()` is called without a second parameter, not when the function declaration is fist parsed.
+Keep in mind that `getValue()` is called only when `add()` is called without a second parameter, not when the function declaration is first parsed.
 That means if `getValue()` were written differently, it could potentially return a different value.
 For instance:
   > ```javascript
   > let value = 5;
   > function getValue() {